ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 ### Bitmap

 The bitmap is used for indexing data.
 It must be enabled as shown above but it is not mandatory.
-Depending on if `EMBEDDB_USE_INDEX` is enabled, the data will be saved in two locaations (datafile.bin) and on the index file.
+Depending on if `EMBEDDB_USE_INDEX` is enabled, the data will be saved in two locations (datafile.bin) and on the index file.

 Just like the comparator, you may customize the bitmap's functions to your liking.
 A sample implementation can be found in [utilityFunctions](../src/embedDB/utilityFunctions.c).